 - Talk therapy

-Remember, an interventional pain management doctor is just one professional dedicated to helping you with your pain.
+Remember, an interventional pain management doctor is just one professional who can help with your pain.
 Pain management often takes a team approach to truly work.
+You can learn more about this approach at the American Society of Interventional Pain Physicians.

 Getting started with interventional pain management